frhl/wes_ko_ukbb/scripts/conditional/README.md

 * `common`: Condition on nearby common variants
 * `rare`: Condition on rare variants in gene
-* `reciprocal`: Condition on common variants, prs, and knockouts
-* `brute_force`: Condition on common variants, prs and rare variants
+* `combined`: Either `reciprocal` with conditioning on common variants, prs, and knockouts or `brute_force`: Condition on common variants, prs and rare variants